thegworld/gtx-browser/docs/ozone_overview.md

 and then partially upstreamed.

-Currently, the Ozone/Wayland is actively being developed by Igalia in the Chromium mainline repository with some features missing at the moment.
+Currently, the Ozone/Wayland is actively being developed by Igalia in the GTx Browser mainline repository with some features missing at the moment.
 The progress can be tracked in the [issue #578890](https://crbug.com/578890).

 Below are some quick build & run instructions.
 It is assumed that you are